mariuslenerd/ML_project1/README.md

 ### Quick Start

+**Before running the code:**
-First please upload the dataset to dataset/ !
+1. First please upload the dataset to 'dataset/'
+2. Choose the method between 'original', 'PCA' and 'MP'.
+By default 'original' is chosen.

 ```bash
 python run.py
 ```